rogerkt2/rogerkt2.github.io/essays/for-the-love-of-AI.md

   3. In-class WODs

 Now this is when I began to struggle.
 In-class WODs test students on their ability to apply what they learned from the Experience WODs and complete a difficult task in a certain amount of time.
 There were two instances where I felt like I really did not know what to do.
 Time was running out and the best chance at completing the task was to use AI.
 I used ChatGPT for both of the times I used AI, but for one of them, ChatGPT was not helping at all.
-I had a syntax error and ChatGPT kept on giving me a solution that resulted in the same error.
+From what I remember, I had a syntax error and ChatGPT kept on giving me a solution that resulted in the same error.
 With ChatGPT letting me down, I migrated to the Bard AI which solved my problem.
 From this experience, I learned that if you want the best possible solution to your problem, ask both ChatGPT and Bard.
 Compare their answers and see which one you understand better and which works best for you.

   4. Essays